DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Experiments

 \subsection{XACV Dataset}

-We collect 111 complete records of coronary artery X-ray videos, encompassing the injection, flow through the blood vessels around the heart, and dissipation of the contrast agent.
+We collect 111 complete records of coronary artery X-ray videos from 59 patients, encompassing the injection, flow through the blood vessels around the heart, and dissipation of the contrast agent.
 Subsequently, we establish the XACV (X-ray Angiography Coronary Video) dataset.
-Each video consists of varying numbers of high-resolution $512\times512$ coronary artery X-ray images.
+Each video consists of an average of 86 frames of high-resolution $512\times512$ coronary artery X-ray images, with an equal distribution of left and right coronary arteries.
 We invite experienced radiologists to annotate the vascular regions, focusing on one or two frames where the contrast agent is most prominent in each video.
+These annotations are used only for evaluation in our method, not for training, maintaining the unsupervised nature of our approach.
+The data collection protocol involves several key steps, including patient preparation with informed consent and metal object removal, image capture using a Philips Allura Xper FD20 machine for standardized frontal (PA) and lateral views, DICOM file storage, and de-identification for patient privacy.
+Experienced radiologists perform diagnostic annotations using standardized tools and methods, with multiple annotations to enhance accuracy.
+Quality control measures, secure data management, and strict adherence to ethical guidelines and privacy regulations are implemented throughout the process.
 The XCAD dataset contains only a single image, and the CADICA video dataset does not provide corresponding ground truth.
 Therefore, in the following experiments, we conduct all the analyses on our collected XACV dataset and the corresponding GT for each sequence.
-In Figure~\ref{fig:dataset_compare}, we show that compared to other publicly available datasets, XCAD~\cite{ma2021self} and CADICA~\cite{jimenez2024cadica}, our dataset exhibits finer annotations in the vascular regions, providing an advantage for future related tasks. \emph{The development and use of our dataset have been approved by our institution's IRB.}
+In \cref{fig:dataset_compare}, we show that compared to other publicly available datasets, XCAD~\citep{ma2021self} and CADICA~\citep{jimenez2024cadica}, our dataset exhibits finer annotations in the vascular regions, providing an advantage for future related tasks. \emph{The development and use of our dataset have been approved by our institution's IRB.} We include 5 out of 111 sequences of our XACV dataset in the supplementary material to showcase the high quality of both our X-ray frames and manual ground truth annotations.
+We will make the XACV dataset publicly available.